Kernix13/vision-grid-express/README.md

 ## Future Improvements

 Nothing here yet...

+## License

+What goes here?
+A one-line sentence? ...

 <!-- I will provide this to the reviewers, but it does not make sense to leave it visible in my README